Events · Howard League events

 Links to further information

-Conference fees include all day access to the conference sessions on your chosen day(s), conference papers, choice of delicious hot and cold two-course lunch served in the magnificent Victorian Gothic Dining Hall, morning and afternoon refreshments.
-Conference gala dinner on the first day is optional and can be selected at the time of booking.
+Conference fees include all day access to the conference sessions on your chosen day(s), conference papers, a hot and cold two-course lunch served in the magnificent Victorian Gothic Dining Hall, and morning and afternoon refreshments.
+The conference gala dinner on the first day is optional and can be selected at the time of booking.

 Book now to take advantage of our ‘early bird rate’.